-The first Level shares modules with BA (Hons) Product Design, and BA (Hons) Transport Design where students will be introduced to inter-disciplinary working.
-Themes and issues dealt with at this introductory level are also common across these Awards.
+Students will be introduced to inter-disciplinary working.
+Themes and issues dealt with at this introductory level are also common across the programme.
 Students will approach assessed projects from their specialist subject and will begin to experience negotiation and project management through cross-team practice.

-All students will experience practical work in each level, typically in the form of practice-based resolutions to assessment briefs where creative applications emerge as a result of research and proposals within several Core Modules.
+All students will experience practical work in each level, typically in the form of practice-based resolutions to assessment briefs where creative applications emerge as a result of research and proposals within several Modules.